-- Organizes an annual International Law and Religion Symposium each year on the campus of Brigham Young University, bringing together more than 90 invited delegates from approximately 50 countries.
+- An International Law and Religion Symposium each year on the campus of Brigham Young University, bringing together more than 90 invited delegates from approximately 50 countries.

-- Helps organize, in collaboration with top local institutions, several annual regional conferences in Africa, Latin America, the Islamic World, South Asia, East Asia, Southeast Asia, Eastern and Western Europe, and the Pacific.
+- In collaboration with local partners, six to eight annual regional conferences, in Africa, Latin America, the Muslim World, Asia, South Asia, Eastern and Western Europe, and the Pacific.

-- Co-organizes an annual conference at Oxford University that draws together high-level participants from throughout the world.
+- A conference at Oxford University each year that draws together high-level participants from throughout the world.

-- Frequently provides expert review of draft legislation and constitutional proposals at the invitation of government and civil society leaders—thus far in more than 50 countries.
+- Frequently providing expert review of draft legislation and constitutional proposals at the invitation of government and civil society leaders—thus far in more than 50 countries.

-- Produces a steady stream of scholarly articles and books about law and religion, often in collaboration with international experts.
+- Producing a steady stream of scholarly articles and books about law and religion, often in collaboration with international experts.

-- Maintains informative websites tracking religious freedom laws.
+- Maintaining informative websites tracking religious freedom laws.

-- Provides a free daily news service aggregating stories from around the world on religious freedom developments.
+- Providing a free near-daily news service aggregating stories from around the world on religious freedom developments.